Golf Tutorials

 What Exactly is a Golf Handicap?

-At its core, a golf handicap is a number that represents your potential playing ability a course of standard difficulty.
+At its core, a golf handicap is a number that represents your potential playing ability on a course of standard difficulty.
 Its main purpose is to level the playing field.
 Imagine a friendly basketball game where one player is 6'5" and the other is 5'5".
-It's not a fair a straight-up game.
+It's not a fair game.
 A handicap in golf works like giving the shorter player a few points before the game even starts.
 It allows golfers of vastly different skill levels to compete against each other, with each player having a legitimate chance to win.

 Step 1: The Foundation of Your Handicap - Get Out and Play!